alozie/afndev/install/readme.md

 * Create new project directory.
 It will be a sibling of the project template repository.
 * (optionally) Adds a Drupal VM for a local development environment
-* Adds specified testing frameworks
+* Adds testing frameworks
-* Adds specified project documentation
+* Adds project documentation
-* Include custom settings in settings.php
+* Includes custom settings in sites/all/settings
-* Remove installation artifacts
+* Removes installation artifacts

 ## Installer Requirements